Capturing incredible landscape photos can be a struggle.

 You see, ND filters are essentially a dark piece of glass that sits in front of your lens and acts as a barrier between the lens and the light.

-This is especially useful if you wish to capture the landscape in motion (for instance, during a seascape or a waterfall shoot).
+This is especially useful if you wish to motion blur in your landscape photos (for instance, during a seascape or a waterfall shoot).

 However, shooting moving water with a neutral density filter requires another piece of kit, one that is essential for landscape photography…